QuantConnect/quantconnect-cli/README.md

-  -o, --open             open the backtest results in the browser when done -p, --project=project  project id or name (optional, interactive selector opens if not specified) -v, --version          display version information --verbose              display the API requests as they happen
+  -o, --open             open the backtest results in the browser when done -p, --project=project  project id or name (optional, interactive selector opens if not specified) -v, --version          display version information --verbose              display API requests as they happen
 ```

 _See code: [src/commands/backtests/new.ts](src/commands/backtests/new.ts)_